-If you can’t repay your loan by the deadline and you don’t want your item to be sold you need to ask the pawnbroker to extend the deadline, but they are not obliged to let you do so.
+If you can’t repay your loan by the deadline and you don’t want your item to be sold, you can ask the pawnbroker if they are prepared to extend the deadline, but they’re not obliged to agree.

 What happens if you lose your receipt

-If you borrowed less than £75 you can get a ‘standard form’ from the pawnbroker which you sign to say the property is yours.
-Remember the pawnbroker does not have to give you this.
+If you borrowed up to £75 you can ask the pawnbroker for a ‘standard form’ which you sign to say the property is yours.

 Make sure you know the value of the item before you pawn it, that way you have evidence if you feel the pawnbroker has sold it for less than it was worth.

-If the pawnbroker doesn’t respond or you don’t manage to sort out the problem within eight weeks, you can take your complaint to the FOS, who may be able to take further action.
+If the pawnbroker doesn’t respond or you don’t manage to sort out the problem within eight weeks, you can take your complaint to the Financial Ombudsman Service (FOS).

-You can take a pawnbroker to the Small Claims Court but there are fees to pay and there is always a risk that the settlement reached may not be what you want.
+You can take a pawnbroker to the Small Claims Court but there are fees to pay and there is always a risk that the settlement reached might not be what you want.